 Remember, speak their language.
 What makes your preschooler tic?
 It was hot lava for us, and they were all over this game.

 RELATED: These 50+ Fine Motor Activities are a blast!

 Days with Grey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

-Next, set aside one pair of tongs for each child along with a jar for each collection.
+- Next, set aside one pair of tongs for each child and a jar for each collection.

-I added a quick sign stating, “Save the Pumpkins!” to help with my hot lava pitch.
+- I added a quick sign, “Save the Pumpkins!” to help with my hot lava pitch.